ray-project/kuberay/docs/guidance/rayservice.md

 ### Update Ray Serve Deployment Graph

-You can update the `serveDeploymentGraphConfig` in your RayService config file.
+You can update the `serveConfig` in your RayService config file.
 For example, if you update the mango price to 4 in [ray_v1alpha1_rayservice.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray_v1alpha1_rayservice.yaml).
 ```shell
   - name: MangoStand